ros-drivers/usb_cam/README.md

     $ sudo aptitude install ros-groovy-desktop ros-groovy-image-view ros-groovy-rosserial python-rosinstall

-Edit your ~/.bashrc (this is common to all ROS installs):
+Edit your ~/.bashrc (this is common to all ROS installs, make sure that there are no spaces before the commands in the .bashrc file.):

      source /opt/ros/groovy/setup.bash
      export ROS_WORKSPACE=/home/${USER}/roshome/